 Tate (Sword Fighting) Experience

-Iaido Experience
+Iaido

 Iaido is essentially a solo practice, focusing on the movements of drawing and cutting the sword with a Japanese sword (either a real or replica sword).

-Iaido Experience
+Iaido

-Kendo Experience
+Kendo

-Kendo experience introduces a Japanese martial art rooted in samurai swordsmanship.
+Kendo introduces a Japanese martial art rooted in samurai swordsmanship.
 Using bamboo swords and protective armor, Kendo has evolved into a modern practice that emphasizes etiquette and spiritual discipline.
 While international competitions exist, many in the Kendo community are cautious about Olympic inclusion, as its focus on winning and clear rankings may conflict with Kendo’s values of respect and personal growth.

 Ninja Experience